Leslie Feinberg: Pronoun usage

-Feinberg's widow wrote in her statement regarding Feinberg's death that Feinberg did not really care which pronouns a person used to address her: "She preferred to use the pronouns she/zie and her/hir for herself, but also said: 'I care which pronoun is used, but people have been respectful to me with the wrong pronoun and disrespectful with the right one.
+Feinberg's widow wrote in her statement regarding Feinberg's death that Feinberg “preferred to use the pronouns she/zie and her/hir for herself, but also said: 'I care which pronoun is used, but people have been respectful to me with the wrong pronoun and disrespectful with the right one.
 It matters whether someone is using the pronoun as a bigot, or if they are trying to demonstrate respect.